willvousden/ptemcee/README.rst

 ptemcee /'tɛmsiː/ (noun):
     `Adaptive parallel tempering <http://arxiv.org/abs/1501.05823>`_ meets |emcee|_.

-*ptemcee*, pronounced "tem-cee", is fork of Daniel Foreman-Mackey's wonderful |emcee|_ that is more robust against awkward, multi-modal distributions.
+*ptemcee*, pronounced "tem-cee", is fork of Daniel Foreman-Mackey's wonderful |emcee|_ to implement parallel tempering more robustly.

+If you're trying to characterise awkward, multi-model probability distributions, then *ptemcee* is your friend.

 Documentation